harpreetvarma/Hadoop-2.7.2-For-Windows-Pre-Compiled-From-Source-with-Native-Binaries/README.md

 Hadoop-2.7.2-on-Windows-with-Native-Binaries

-Hadoop provides native support for windows from version 2.2.
 As of now, Apache Hadoop didn't provide official Release / Support for Windows Users.

 So I have Downloaded the official source package from here: http://www.apache.org/dyn/closer.cgi/hadoop/common/hadoop-2.7.2/hadoop-2.7.2-src.tar.gz

+and build a Pre-Compiled Package For Windows Users for Directly Downloading From here & Working On this Package.

 The Path to Building on Windows: